 A change in total income might put you in a different tax bracket, and you could end up owing more in taxes than you expected.

-You started a side-gig – If you work two jobs, you can split your allowances between two W-4s, or you can claim all of them on a single form.
+If you work two jobs, you can split your allowances between two W-4s, or you can claim all of them on a single form.
 Income tax withholdings are calculated based on your total earnings, so if you don’t receive a Form W-2 from your side gig (say you get a 1099 instead), you still need to account for your additional income on your W-4.

 If you and your spouse file a joint return and you’re both employed, you really only need to fill out one W-4 with your combined allowances.
 Otherwise, you can divide them over both W-4s.
 Just be sure you aren’t claiming the same allowances on two different forms.

 The number of allowances you can claim changes when you have children, get married or get divorced.
 If you didn’t make an adjustment after a major life event, do it as soon as possible.
 Waiting means there are fewer pay periods to withhold the necessary federal tax.

 How can I adjust my withholdings?

-Adjusting your withholdings for these life events is simple.
+Adjusting your withholdings is simple:

-If you haven’t been withholding enough for income tax, you can make an estimated payment.
+- If you haven’t been withholding enough for income tax, you can make an estimated payment.
 To do so electronically, use IRS Direct Pay or the Treasury Department’s Electronic Federal Tax Payment System (EFTPS).

-This article is up to date and accounts for tax law changes for tax year 2018 (tax returns filed in 2019).
-Learn more about tax reform enacted under the Tax Cuts and Jobs Act here.
+This article is up to date and accounts for tax law changes for tax year 2021 (tax returns filed in 2022).